Palmer (film): Plot

-One day, Sam comes home from a friend's house crying with makeup garishly smeared on his face.
-Palmer assumes that the class bully, Toby, did it, but Sam tells him that it was Daryl, Toby’s father and a friend of Palmer.
+One day, Sam comes home from a friend's house crying, with makeup garishly smeared on his face.
+Palmer assumes that the class bully, Toby, did it, but Sam tells him that it was Daryl, Toby’s father and a friend of Palmer's.
 Enraged, Palmer finds Daryl at a bar and beats him up.
 The next day, Shelly returns and takes Sam home.
-When Palmer drops Sam off at school, Sam tells him that he and Shelly are moving in with Jerry.
-Later that day, however, Sam is taken by Child Protective Services.
-Palmer attempts to receive full guardianship of Sam but is denied due to his parole status and the uncertainty of his living situation.
+When Palmer drops Sam off at school, Sam tells him that Shelly and he are moving in with Jerry.
+Later that day, however, Sam is taken by Child protective services.
+Palmer attempts to receive full guardianship of Sam, but is denied due to his parole status and the uncertainty of his living situation.
 Despite Palmer's pleas, the judge orders the return of Sam to Shelly's custody.
-Palmer asks Shelly to appoint him Sam's legal guardian but she scoffs at his request, even after he offers to pay her.
+Palmer asks Shelly to appoint him Sam's legal guardian, but she scoffs at his request, even after he offers to pay her.
 Later, Palmer witnesses Jerry physically abusing both Shelly and Sam.
 Palmer intervenes and sees that both Shelly and Jerry are using drugs in front of Sam.
 He attacks Jerry and flees with Sam.

-Shelly calls the police and Palmer is accused of kidnapping Sam.
+Shelly calls the police, and Palmer is accused of kidnapping Sam.
 After talking with Maggie on the phone, he brings Sam back to Shelly and is arrested at the scene.
 As Palmer is driven away, Sam tries to fight off the police officers and chases after the police car, crying that he wants to be with Palmer instead of his mother.
 Seeing Sam's love for Palmer, Shelly refuses to press charges and covers for Palmer by saying he was just taking Sam to get food, and she forgot.
 Shelly meets with Sam and through tears, asks him if it would be okay if he went to live with Palmer.
 Shelly eventually chooses to give Palmer custody of Sam.
 Palmer and Sam prepare for the sale of Vivian's house as they move in with Maggie.